History of the Ukrainian hryvnia

-The history of the Ukrainian hryvnia refers to the more than 1200 years of history since the princes of Kievan Rus' established silver ingots called hryvnias as a mean of money and a measure of weight.
-The hryvnia has been the national currency of Ukraine since 1996.
+The Ukrainian hryvnia has been the national currency of Ukraine since 1996.
+It was briefly used in the Ukrainian People's Republic before the karbovanets was adopted as a national currency.
+The hryvnia is named after the grivna, which was used in Kievan Rus' and other states.

 Etymology

 The word “hryvnia” in Kievan Rus' first meant a decoration worn at the nape of the neck, which often served as a measure of weight at the time.
 The first mention of "hryvnia" in the meaning of currency is found in "The Tale of Bygone Years" between 8th and 9th centuries.
 The chronicle relates that Prince Oleg the Prophet, coming from the North, began to rule in Kyiv and "established to give the Vikings from Novgorod three hundred hryvnias a year, for peace," indicating that in the hryvnia was used as a measure of weight and counting from the 8th to 9th centuries when conducting trade operations or paying tribute.

 In the 11th century, the word "hryvnia" began to be used to refer to weight, with 11th century silver hryvnia coins weighing between 160 and 205 grams appearing in Kievan Rus'.

 There were several types of hryvnias, with the most common in circulation called the Kyiv hryvnia.
 The Kyiv hryvnia existed before the Tatar invasion of Kievan Rus' and had a hexagonal shape which weighed 150 grams and was made of silver.
 In addition, there were the Novgorod hryvnias, initially known only in north-western lands.
 The Novgorod hryvnias had the appearance of long silver sticks and weighed 240 grams.
 The Chernihiv hryvnia was a transitional from the Kyiv hryvnia to the Novgorod hryvnia, and it's shape resembled that of the Kyiv hryvnia while its weight was close to the weight of the Novgorod hryvnia.